 Besides being the author of a range of stories for children, Casey is a library branch assistant experienced in running programs for both elementary and high-school-aged students.
 Casey aims to entertain and inform while leaving her audience excited about creating their own stories.

 Virtual Visits: 60 minute Skype visits are also available for $150 a session.

 Travel fees: No travel fee if booking within 100km of London, or 150km if booking for a full day.
 Neighbouring schools can split the full day cost.

 Casey takes students on an in-depth, behind the scenes look at her path to publication.
 She shares every part of the process: elementary school writing, failed projects, rejection and editorial letters, as well as revised and finished manuscripts.
 She offers tips and tricks for finishing a story and how to tackle the dreaded revisions.
 Other topics Casey will touch on include developing characters, the elements of a mystery, writing with humour, surviving rejection, the value of persistence, and how to find your voice as a writer.

-Casey is a very flexible presenter and will adapt her program to suit any audience of grades three and up.
-Each presentation is approximately 1 hour with time allowed for student Q&A throughout.
+Casey is a very flexible presenter and will adapt her program to suit any audience of grades K and up.

 Writing Workshops are also available for smaller groups and run for approximately 90 minutes.
 (Maximum size is one class.)

 Building Your Story - focus on creating a story arc, writing dialogue that crackles, and developing characters and setting.